 The analysis of various definitions of the key adaptation terms and concepts demonstrates that definitions vary across institutions and different groups of stakeholders.
-The lack of precision is a reflection of the relatively young age of adaptation policy discussions and the still very limited interest in the issue.
+The lack of precision is a reflection of a highly dynamic discussion of the adaptation issue where the lexicon is still evolving and the relatively young age of these discussions.
 Once adaptation enters wider circles of policy makers and analytical community it may need to be handled with more care and accuracy.

-As work on adaptation progresses, a need for greater precision is likely to become more apparent, as will the implications of various terms.
+As work on adaptation to climate change progresses, a need for greater precision is likely to become more apparent, as will the implications of various terms.
 Terms that have policy implications may warrant special attention in the review of the Fourth Assessment report (AR4) of the IPCC.

 Some terms and concepts are not defined either by the IPCC or the UNFCCC.
 If deemed necessary a cooperative effort between the UNFCCC and IPCC could aim to clarify such terms and concepts.
-For example, the following terms are not yet defined by the IPCC: adaptation policies and measures, adaptation goals and/or objectives, adaptation technologies, coping capacity, adverse effect, disaster, and mainstreaming.
+For example, the following terms are not yet defined by the IPCC: adaptation policies and measures, adaptation goals and/or objectives, adaptation technologies, coping capacity, adverse effect, disaster, risk, and mainstreaming.